Jaguar-515/Jaguar-515/README.md

 # Jaguar-515

 ## About me
-I do cool things with a bunch of programming languages lol.
+I do cool things with a bunch of programming languages.

 ## My repos
 ### ConvertJSON